netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 In plain English, using one elegant UNDERSCORE "_" character results in something PHENOMENAL in AI (embed space).

-It results in extra clarity or "EXTRA_EXACTNESS" of CONCEPTS in AI like a CONCEPTUAL_SPECTROSCOPE.
+It results in extra clarity or "EXTRA_EXACTNESS" of CONCEPTS in AI like a CONCEPTUAL_SPECTRoSCOPE.

 ### KEY INNOVATION: UNIQUE_MANIFOLD